welcome

 Sponsor a Child

-Child sponsorship is a way of raising long term support for needy children particularly serving their educational needs.
-Needy children if not assisted through educational intervention at a right time, then the probability of children being exposed to abuse, neglect, violence and exploitation remain alarmingly high.
-Your sponsoring helps a child to protect from harms; to see school; develop his mind and eventually become a confident, self-reliant and civilized human being.
+Child sponsorship is a way of raising a long term support for the children who are at risk of or suffering from child slavery, sexual abuse and violence serving their educational needs and parent's capacity building on parental care.
+The children in need if not assisted, then the probability of the children being exposed to slavery, abuse, neglect, violence and exploitation remain alarmingly high.
+Your sponsoring helps enhance the parental skill of the parents; the community to be a child friendly; a child to equip with protection skills; to see school; develop his mind and eventually become a confident and self-reliant human being.

 [Read More]